jcaffet/guardduty-centralizer/README.md

 - CloudWatch Rule to trigger the Lambda executions
 - one Lambda to put date to Firehose
 - CloudWatch Logs to log the global activity
-- one shared role to allow the Lambda to put date into Firehose.
+- one shared role to allow the Lambda to put data into Firehose.

 ### Explanation